sliceofcake/TwitterMediaScraper/README.md

 (3) Open your browser's JavaScript Console for that page.
 (4) Paste in the text from twitterScrape.js and run it.
 You will see a large description box placed at the top of the page.
 Read through it, and eventually click the relevant link/button to run the scraper, once you're ready.
 (5 [Apple OS Automator]) Relocate your downloaded images to their own folder, if they aren't already, and open twitterExtensionChop.workflow.
 Click the "Run" action [likely a button at the top].
 This will bring up an OS file selection prompt.
 Navigate to the folder you just made, select all the images [command+A], and proceed [likely a "Choose" button at the bottom].
 That workflow chopped off the "-orig" from all the files and now all the images should be easily viewable.
-(5 [Apple OS command-line]) Relocate your downloaded images to their own folder, if they aren't already.
+(5 [Apple OS command-line w/bash]) Relocate your downloaded images to their own folder, if they aren't already.
 Open a command-line for that folder.
 Run
 for filename in *.jpg-orig;do mv "$filename" "${filename/.jpg-orig/.jpg}";done;for filename in *.png-orig;do mv "$filename" "${filename/.png-orig/.png}";done
 to chop off the "-orig" from all the files.
 Now all the images should be easily viewable.
 (5 [Windows command-line]) Relocate your downloaded images to their own folder, if they aren't already.
 Open a command-line for that folder.
 Run